Ontological argument: Anselm

 This contains the notion of a being that cannot be conceived not to exist.
 He argued that if something can be conceived not to exist, then something greater can be conceived.
 Consequently, a thing than which nothing greater can be conceived cannot be conceived not to exist and so it must exist.
-This can be read as a restatement of the argument in Chapter 2, although Norman Malcolm believes it to be a different, stronger argument.
+This can be read as a restatement of the argument in Chapter 2 – Norman Malcolm, however, considers it to be a different, stronger argument.

 René Descartes

 René Descartes (1596–1650) proposed a number of ontological arguments that differ from Anselm's formulation.
 Generally speaking, they are less formal arguments than they are natural intuition.

 In Meditation, Book V, Descartes wrote: